MicrochipTech/pic32mzw1_ffs_amazon_freertos/Example/README.md

 8. Now we have all the files necessory to configure/enable the FFS

-9. Navigate to 'File-> Open Project' and choose the project file available at *../firmware/src* folder
+9. Open the MPLAB X IDE and navigate to 'File-> Open Project' and choose the project file available at *../firmware/src* folder
 <p align="center"><img width="600" src="../Docs/mplabx-ProjectOpen-Step.png">
 </p>